Venafi/ansible-collection-venafi/roles/certificate/examples/f5_bigip/README.md

 ### Step 1b: Creating the playbook

-Start by creating a YAML file named `f5_create_playbook.yaml`, inside, define a name for the playbook, the hosts in which the tasks will be executed, the type of connection to use, the name of the Venafi Collection for Ansible and specify the variables file created in the previous step :
+Start by creating a YAML file named `f5_create_playbook.yaml`, inside, define a name for the playbook, the hosts in which the tasks will be executed, the type of connection to use, the name of the CyberArk Collection for Ansible and specify the variables file created in the previous step :

 ```yaml
 - name: Create F5 Application